Oita/Beppu with Kids: Best Things to Do as a Family (2025)

 A: Yes!
 Oita is full of family-friendly experiences, from wild monkey parks and steamy hot spring tours to aquariums, scenic ropeways, and Hello Kitty parades.
 It’s especially fun for kids who love nature, animals, and imaginative adventures.

-Q: What are the best things to do in Oita with young children?
+Q: What are the top things to do in Oita with kids?

 Q: Are the hot springs in Oita safe for kids?